bensmus/ridechecks-electron/DOCS.md

 - The Electron application, which runs locally on the user's computer.
 All Electron applications run as at least two processes that communicate with each another:
     - One main process, which has access to operating system features such as saving files to the filesystem.
 This process is interpreted by Node.js.
     - At least one renderer process, which is spawned by the main process.
 I'm oversimplifying, but this renderer process has a mini-browser inside of it, and it understands JavaScript/HTML/CSS for browsers.
 In my case, I'm developing code for the renderer process using React, a very popular modern JavaScript framerwork.
 My main process only spawns one renderer process, since the application only needs one window, and does not require any web-based background tasks.

+*FIXME this is unnecessary because using Node.js child_process module is better*

 - An AWS Lambda triggered via  AWS API Gateway, which runs on Amazon's servers.
 The Lambda computes the assignment by using the  [python-constraint](https://github.com/python-constraint/python-constraint) module, specifically the `MinConflictsSolver` class.

 ### Electron application